Deonna Purrazzo: NXT (2018–2020)

-Return to Impact Wrestling
+Return to Impact Wrestling (2020–2023)

 Knockouts World Champion (2020–2022)

 After Purrazzo's WWE release, Impact Wrestling wrestler/producer Madison Rayne contacted her.
 One month after, Purrazzo appeared on the May 26 episode of Impact! in a taped promo introducing herself as "The Virtuosa", a wrestler possessing immense technical skill and certainty of her future success.
 Purrazzo's in-ring debut was on the June 9 episode of Impact!, attacking Knockouts Champion Jordynne Grace and by placing her in the Fujiwara armbar to establish herself as a heel.
-On July 18 at Slammiversary, Purrazzo defeated Grace by submission to win the championship for the first time.
+On July 18 at Slammiversary, Purrazzo defeated Grace by submission to win the championship.
 On August 24, during the second night of the Emergence special, Purrazzo made her first successful title defense against Grace in the first Knockouts 30-minute Iron Man match in Impact history, winning two falls to one.
 At Victory Road, she had another successful title defense against Susie.
 On October 21, it was confirmed that Purrazzo had signed a long-term deal with Impact Wrestling.

-At Bound for Glory, Purrazzo was scheduled to defend the Knockouts Championship against Kylie Rae, however, Rae was injured which Impact hadn't provided an explanation for her absence during the show.
+At Bound for Glory, Purrazzo was scheduled to defend the Knockouts Championship against Kylie Rae, however, Rae was injured which Impact had not provided an explanation for her absence during the show.
 Su Yung was the replacement for Rae and defeated Purrazzo, ending her reign at 98 days.
 On November 14, at Turning Point, Purrazzo won back the title from Yung in a no disqualification match.
 After she and Kimber Lee were eliminated in the first round of the Knockouts Tag Team Championship Tournament, Purrazzo feuded with Rosemary and Taya Valkyrie, beating them in successful title defenses at Final Resolution and Hard To Kill respectively.
 On March 13, 2021, at Sacrifice, she defeated ODB to retain her Knockouts title.
 On April 10, at Hardcore Justice, Purrazzo defeated Jazz in a Title vs. Career match, ending Jazz's in-ring career.
 At Rebellion, she retained her title against Tenille Dashwood.
 On May 15, at Under Siege, Purrazzo defeated Havok by submission to successfully retain her title.
 On June 12, at Against All Odds, Purrazzo defeated Rosemary again to successfully retain her Knockouts Championship.